 Extending the life of decommissioned solar modules through refurbishing is an appealing option when possible.
 Such initiatives create a secondary market for solar PV materials that can help keep prices down while reducing waste.

 To achieve dramatic advancement in recycling initiatives’ value and recovery rates would require the direct reuse of materials in the frame, glass, tabbing, and solar cells.
-The copper, silver, and silicon also provide a valuable opportunity if they can be effectively recovered.
+If they can be effectively recovered, the copper, silver, and silicon in the panels also provide a valuable recycling opportunity.
 For example, silicon could be recycled back into solar panels or the anodes of lithium-ion batteries.